carlosp420/nymphalidae_diversification/MS_revised.md

 Angiosperms [@bell2010], the family Solanaceae split from its sister group about 59 (49--68) MYA and diversification started (crown group age) around 37 (29--47)
-MYA. @wahlberg2009 give the corresponding ages for Ithomiini as 45 (39--53) and 37 (32--43) MYA, respectively.
-Thus, current evidence shows that Solanaceae and Ithomiini might have diversified around the same time, during the Late Eocene and Oligocene, and this would be congruent with the diffuse cospeciation hypothesis.
+MYA. @wahlberg2009 give the ages for origin and diversification for Ithomiini at 45 (39--53) and 37 (32--43) MYA, respectively.
+Thus, current evidence shows that
+Solanaceae and Ithomiini might have diversified around the same time, during the Late Eocene and Oligocene, and this would be congruent with the diffuse cospeciation hypothesis.